bsashidhar/Data-Science-Portfolio/README.md

-# Data-Science-Portfolio
-Data Science Portfolio to summarize my learnings and skills in data exploration, data mining and predictive analytics.
+## Contact
+- **Email : b.sashidhar@gmail.com**
+- **Phone : +1 831-229-4324**
+- **Location : Chicago**

-# About Me
+## About Me
 ## Professional Summary
-•	With over 19 years of IT experience and currently working at Manager Data Engineer designation in Discover Financial Services.
-With strong business understanding and knowledge in Financial Domain ( including - Student Loans, Personal Loans, Credit cards and Banking domain).
+•	Highly-skilled Data Engineer with 19 years of experience in developing, implementation and optimization of data plumbing systems and ETL processes.
+Led multiple teams of  developers to implement data-driven solutions.
+Collaborated with data scientists and engineers to develop data pipelines.
+With strong business understanding and knowledge of Student Loans, Personal Loans, Credit cards and Banking domain.

 ## Strengths